 To get the apostille for your criminal record check, click here.

-To see a sample of the apostille for your criminal record check needed to teach English in Korea, click here.
+To see a sample of the apostille for your criminal record check, click here.

 4. Health form

 Print a copy of your signed contract from your job.